Explore Nicaragua beyond boundaries

 A visit to Gigante will prove to be rustic and local authentically – great for walking, swimming, fishing, sightseeing or spending time on the ocean to discover hidden bays and coves.

 Glide rapidly down the black sands of a steep volcano.
 If that sounds a bit extreme, it’s because it is.
 It’s Ash Boarding, the new extreme sport which allows visitors to descend the volcanic ash of Cerro Negro strapped onto a board.
 And, if that’s too crazy, you can run and bound down the side for an amazing adventure on foot.

-This great experience starts by leaving Mukul in the morning via helicopter, flying over ocean and lush jungles until arriving at Cerro Negro Volcano.
+This great experience starts by leaving Mukul in the morning via private ground transfer to Cerro Negro Volcano.
 This young volcano only stands about 500 meters high and a hike to the top (about one hour) rewards adventurers with a stunning, unobstructed 360-degree view of the landscape.
 To your left is a steaming active crater, while the other side features a steep, vegetation-free sand hill that provides a great surface for running downhill.
 This thrilling experience takes less than ten minutes top to bottom, but less athletic hikers can walk it more slowly.
 Alternatively, experienced snow- or sand-boarders can use a wooden board to zoom downhill, much like snowboarding.
 A short training session is provided by an experienced bilingual guide.
 Then, suit up in protective equipment (supplied for safe descent) and get ready for the descent of your life.